Hi there!

 Drunk Yoga® was born — the world's most unlikely social wellness experiment.

 And then something unexpected happened: it worked.
 Press picked it up.
-It went viral.
-We got a Times Square billboard, a book deal, years of sold-out events in New York, Dallas, and LA.
+It went viral, I got a book deal, and sold out events for years in New York, Dallas, and LA.

-But underneath all the chaos and the press and the somewhat chaotic branding, I was quietly obsessing over a different question entirely: why did it work?
-Why did strangers who showed up alone to a wine-and-yoga event leave feeling like they'd made actual friends?
-What was it about lowering the stakes, adding some play, giving people permission to be a little ridiculous together — that cracked belonging wide open?
+But underneath all the chaos and the press and the somewhat chaotic branding, I was quietly obsessing over the "why" of it all; as in, why did it work?
+Why did strangers who showed up as individuals to a wine-and-yoga event leave feeling like they were a part of something bigger than themselves?
+What was it about the combo of gamification, social ritual and giving people permission to be a little ridiculous together that opened the door to belonging?

-I spent years trying to answer that.
-I researched it, tested it, refined it across hundreds of live experiences.
-And then the pandemic happened — and suddenly the whole world was living inside the question I'd been asking for a decade.
+I spent years trying to answer that through research, trial n' error and refinement across hundreds of live experiences.
+Then, when the pandemic hit, the whole world was suddenly living inside the question I'd been asking for a decade.

 In 2023, I launched The Uplift Center — a school for belonging — and developed the P.L.A.Y.
 Method (Place, Language, Acknowledgment, You)

 The P.L.A.Y. method: a framework that translates the theatrical devices I'd been using for 20 years into something any facilitator, leader, or organizer can put to work immediately.
-It's the methodology behind every keynote, every workshop, every experience I design.
-And it's the thing I wish someone had handed me the first time I tried to make a room full of strangers feel like a community.
+It's the methodology behind every keynote, every workshop and every experience I design.
+It's also the thing I wish someone had handed me the first time I tried to make a room full of strangers get over themselves and into community.

 The Uplift Center